Thomas M. Wright: Television and film

 He co-wrote, directed and produced the feature film Acute Misfortune, released in 2019, based on Sydney journalist Erik Jensen's award-winning biography of Australian artist Adam Cullen, Acute Misfortune: The Life and Death of Adam Cullen.
 The film received The Age Critics' Prize at Melbourne International Film Festival, where it premiered.
 It received a five star review in The Guardian, and was named one of The Guardians "10 Best Australian Films of the decade 2010-2020" and the best Australian film of 2019.
 It was given a "Notable mention" (along with Sweet Country) in The Monthly Awards 2018, and Screen Daily called it an "Overlooked gem" in their list of the year's best films.
 The film was nominated for the 2019 AACTA Award for Best Independent Film.
 The score, by Evelyn Ida Morris, was nominated for best soundtrack at the 2018 ARIA Music Awards.
 The Hollywood Reporter called Acute Misfortune "one of the year's most striking and accomplished directorial debuts".
 Wright is nominated in the Best Director (Feature Film) category for the 2020 Australian Director's Guild Awards.

-In April 2020, during the COVID-19 pandemic in Australia, it was announced that a new film, The Stranger, would begin filming in South Australia as soon as enough of the COVID-19 restrictions are lifted.
-Written and directed by Wright, it will be produced by and star Joel Edgerton.
-Sean Harris will play the second lead role.
-The film was originally announced at Berlin’s European Film Market in February, and will be made by Anonymous Content and See-Saw Films, with support from Screen Australia and the South Australian Film Corporation.
+In April 2020, during the COVID-19 pandemic in Australia, it was announced that a new film, The Stranger, would begin filming in South Australia as soon as enough of the COVID-19 restrictions were lifted.
+Written and directed by Wright, it was produced by and starred Joel Edgerton.
+Sean Harris played the second lead role.
+The film was originally announced at Berlin’s European Film Market in February, and was made by Anonymous Content and See-Saw Films, with support from Screen Australia and the South Australian Film Corporation.
 The script was shortlisted for the Betty Ronald Prize for Scriptwriting at the 2023 New South Wales Premier's Literary Awards.
+The Stranger screened at the 2022 Cannes Film Festival.